lariszakrista/EMP/tools/run_imgproc_test/README.md

 This tool will run the image processor and summarize the results in an HTML file.
+This script will take care of downloading the images from Google Cloud Storage and building the image processor.
+This tool assumes access to the `northamericaneclipseimages` Google Cloud Project

 To run the tool:

 ```bash
 $ ./test DIR